 As you’d expect, this person needs to minimise fire risks wherever possible, ensuring any potentially vulnerable individuals (such as those with a physical disability) have suitable measures in place and that any flammable or explosive materials are safely stored.

 There are lots of alarm types.
 It can be difficult to decide which is best for your building.
-Thankfully, the type will be determined by the results of the risk assessment you complete.
+Thankfully, the type will be determined by the results of the risk assessment completed by the responsible person.

 There are three types of alarm system: